StarlingUAS/ProjectStarling/docs/details/build_system.md

 from the `bake.hcl` script, tags them with both the version tag and `:latest`, and pushes them to Docker Hub.
 A similar workflow exists for development images.
 A tag of the form `vX.Y.Z-dev` will cause the images to be built and tagged with both the tag name and `nightly`, before being pushed to DockerHub.

+The actions workflows attempt to make use of `buildx`'s cache to repository.
+The `:cache` and `:cache-dev` tags are used for each image for the caches.
+In order to do this, the `bake.hcl` file isn't really used in the action workflow so keeping them in sync will unfortunately require some careful maintainence (Another action?).
+There's also likely the opportunity to streamline the two workflows into one, which should reduce maintainence.